IBM-Design/design-website/src/content/approach/design-philosophy/design-philosophy.md

 </column>
 <column lg="3" offset_lg="1"  md="3" sm="0">

-> _A by-product of every experience with IBM should be time—time saved or time well-spent._
+> A by-product of every experience with IBM should be time—time saved or time well-spent.
-> _– Jon Iwata_

 </column>
 </grid>